 Madeleine Gavin works in both narrative and documentary film, primarily as an editor.
-She is currently working with director, Reed Morano on I THINK WE’RE ALONE NOW starring Peter Dinklage and Elle Fanning.
-Madeleine was nominated for an Emmy for her work on Rebecca Cammisa's Academy Award-nominated documentary, WHICH WAY HOME, and recently completed Cammisa’s new HBO documentary, ATOMIC HOMEFRONT, about radioactive waste in downtown St. Louis.
+She recently completed work on Julius Onah's film, LUCE starring Naomi Watts and Octavia Spencer.
+Before that, she finished her second collaboration with director Reed Morano on I THINK WE'RE ALONE NOW, starring Peter Dinklage and Elle Fanning.
+The film was awarded the Special Jury prize for Outstanding Filmmaking at the 2018 Sundance Film Festival and will be released theatrically in the fall.
+Madeleine's work on Rebecca Cammisa's Academy Award-nominated documentary, WHICH WAY HOME earned her an Emmy nomination.
+Their most recent collaboration was on Cammisa’s new documentary, ATOMIC HOMEFRONT, which recently premiered on HBO.

-Madeleine has taught in the writing program at NYU Tisch School of the Arts and in the Graduate Film Program at Columbia University.
+Madeleine has edited several other award winning narrative and documentary films and has taught in the writing program at NYU and in the Graduate Film Program at Columbia University.

 CITY OF JOY is her first film as director.